 Problem service areas can often be fixed by moving your router slightly to get the best signal propagation through the office.
 Further measures such as replacing the antenna, or obtaining a range-extender will also improve your wireless network.

 Typically, a wireless router should be centrally located in your office to ensure the best range possible.
 Place the router on a flat surface, off the floor, and away from obstructions.

 Avoid Interference From Other Wireless Networks

 Interference from other wireless networks in the area can cause issues with your wireless signal.
-To determine whether interference is occurring, use WiFi Analyzer to sniff out the best frequencies and channels
+To determine whether interference is occurring, use a WiFi Analyzer (such as the ones mentioned above) to sniff out the best frequencies and channels

 If multiple wireless networks are competing for the same channel, this can cause problems.
 To fix this, you can change the wireless channel in your router.
 Even if you don’t have access to a WiFi Analyzer – change the signal to a different channel and then check if your wireless connection improves.

 Avoid Interference From Appliances